 Many years ago I planted a Cotoneaster which is quite mature now and in the winter retains enough berries to entice the local Blackbirds, wintering Blackcaps and once a small flock of Waxwing to nip off its berries.

-One of my few garden centre purchases was this Easter Island figure head.
+One of my few garden centre purchases was an Easter Island figure head and provides some light relief.

 The winding twisted trunk and small branches hold a selection of brightly painted bean cans which have been filled with a variety of fibre material.
 There are a couple of catering cans which are fitted with a specially cut wooden plug drilled with numerous holes so that Solitary Bees can access the interior to live their lives away from predators.
 Another way of adding colour to a dull space is to paint food cans with bright colours and fill with hollow Bamboo canes and straw to create a hiding place for Woodlice.